 Lace up, Buttercup.

-Good news for Downton Abbey though.
+Good news for Downton Abbey fans though.
 In Ted’s delirium, he developed several new storylines for the British-based drama (must be the fact that we’re surrounded by people who speak like Tom Branson and that mischievous Miss O’Brian).
 More to follow…

 Somewhere around noon, I started drinking water again – note how my dehydration didn’t slow the tally – and I noticed our water supply was dwindling.
-I was so thirsty that every time I washed my hands I had to exercise German-like control not to stick my mouth directly under the faucet.
+I was so thirsty that every time I washed my hands I had to exercise monk-like self control not to stick my mouth directly under the faucet.
 Fine, I did that once but I was desperate.

 When we got a knock on the door but didn’t get to it in time because they had left, I made a phone call to the reception.
 Turns out, it was Jer, the manager who was just checking in.
 The office is 20 minutes away and the nearest town is 10 minutes away, so there was no way we were easily going to get more water.
 Brenda, the absolute dear of a woman at the reception, said Jer would be happy to bring us some.